coronalabs/plugins-source-google-iap-v3/docs/google-iap-v3/index.markdown

 > __Keywords__          store
 > __Sample code__       */CoronaSDK/SampleCode/Store/InAppPurchase*
 > __See also__
+> __Availability__      Basic, Pro, Enterprise
 > --------------------- ------------------------------------------------------------------------------------------

 ## Overview

-This feature allows you to support In-App Purchases.
+This feature allows you to support In-App Purchases using Google's in app billing version 3.

 For more information see the [In-App Purchases (IAP)][guide.monetization.IAP] guide.